raspberrypilearning/sense-hat-data-logger/en/step_7.md

 ## Recording at specific time intervals

 At the moment your script records data as quickly as it possibly can.
-This is very useful for some experiments, but you may prefer to record data once per second, or even less.
+This is very useful for some experiments, but you may prefer to record data once per second, or even less frequently.

 Normally in such situations you would use a `sleep()` function to pause the script.
-This can result in inaccurate readings from some of the Sense HAT's orientation sensors though, which need to be regularly polled.
+However, this can result in inaccurate readings from some of the Sense HAT's orientation sensors, which need to be regularly polled.

 To get around this, you can use `timedelta` to check the time difference between two readings.

 [[[generic-python-datetime-timedelta]]]

-To use this to write data, every one second for example, you would need to do the following.
+To use this approach to collect data you would need to do the following:
-	- Create a timestamp at the start of your script, set to `datetime.now()`
+	- At the start of your script, create a `timestamp` variable set to `datetime.now()`
-	- Create a variable called `delay` to store the number of seconds interval between data being written to the CSV
+	- Decide how long you want the interval between data records to be (in seconds), and create a variable called `delay` to store that number
-	- Within your infinite loop, if the difference between the `timestamp` and the time returned by your function, is greater than the delay, data can be written and the timestamp reset.
+	- Within your infinite loop, if the difference between the `timestamp` and the time of the reading returned by your `get_sense_data()` function is greater than `delay`, write data and reset `timestamp`

-- Have a go at adding a one second delay to your data writing intervals, and use the hints below if you get stuck.
+- Have a go at adding a one-second delay to your data writing intervals, and use the hints below if you get stuck.

 --- hints --- --- hint ---
-Start by setting the `timestamp` and `delay` variables near the top of your script
+Start by setting the `timestamp` and `delay` variables near the top of your script:

 ```python
 timestamp = datetime.now()
 delay = 1
 ```
 --- /hint --- --- hint ---
-The time the reading was taken is the **last** item in the `data` list.
-So you can now calculate the time difference.
+The time the reading was taken is the **last** item in the list created by your `get_sense_data()` function, so you can now calculate the time difference like this:

 ```python
 while True: